-On April 23, 2020, we will celebrate Shakespeare's 455th birthday on the Saint Anselm campus for the 32nd time.
-The English Department welcomes students, staff, faculty, and friends of Saint Anselm to join in the celebration.
+On April 23, 2021, we will celebrate Shakespeare's 457th birthday!
+For the 33rd year, the Saint Anselm English Department welcomes students, staff, faculty, and friends to join in the celebration.

 On Monday, April 25, 1989, Professor Gary Bouchard stepped out on to the quad in front of the still brand new statue of Saint Anselm to lead the campus in a reading of all 154 of Shakespeare's Sonnets in celebration of William's birthday.
 The Bard was a mere 425 years old that year, and Bouchard was still pretty young himself, or at least still blonde on top and wet behind the professorial ears.
 About 75 readers took part in that initial marathon reading.
 As the quatrains and couplets cut through the crisp April air, New Hampshire Public Radio recorded many of them, and when Professor Landis Magnuson made a surprise entrance down the stairs of Alumni Hall in full Elizabethan regalia, The Union Leader was there to capture it on film.